Photos by Fred Cerwick, 1972

 their 1971 Sun Bowl t-shirts in these photos.

 This was ISU's first bowl game, held in El Paso, Texas.

 ISU's football team was coached by Jonny Majors and they lost the game to LSU, 33 to 15.

 Of course, the IOWA STATE Marching Band was

 That is what the "MARCHIN' DADDIES" is all about.

-That's what we have have heard, but you can now read the personal account telling really happened!
+can read the personal account of what really happened!